 When you are creating motion tweens, usually the object you are animating will move in a straight line from one point to another.
 If you want to control the way your object gets from the starting point to the finishing point, you can use a motion guide.
-In older versions of Flash this was done using motion guides which are still needed if you are using a Classic Tween.
 We'll start with a simple animation to demonstrate before using motion guides in something more complex.